My Cart (0 pieces)

 How to open a DXF file?

 A DXF file can be opened using computer-aided Design (CAD) software programs such as AutoCAD, SketchUp, Adobe Illustrator, and SolidWorks.
 To open a DXF file, open the CAD software program, navigate to the File menu, and select "Open" or "Import."
-Locate the DXF file you want to open and select it.
+Locate the DXF vector file type you want to open and select it.
 The file should then be imported or opened in the CAD software program.

 How to create and edit a DXF file?